-A BRIEF HISTORY OF PLANNING THE MADISON PARK AND OPEN SPACE SYSTEM have a single park, but was in a magnificent setting on the isthmus between Lakes Mendota and Monona.
+Madison began as a speculative subdivision plat in 1836.
+It did not have a single park, but was in a magnificent setting on the isthmus between Lakes Mendota and Monona.
 By 1892, residents had realized that the beauty of the surroundings could not overcome the refuse in the streets and lakes, or the lack of recreation areas and tree plantings.